KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 # Improvement of the Amazon Recommendation System

 # Abstract
-In our project, we aim at improving the Amazon Product Recommendation System for groceries by assessing and analyzing reviews of users.
+In our project, we aim at improving the Amazon Product Recommendation System for large scale Amazon groceries and gourmet food dataset by assessing and analyzing reviews of users.
 Using Natural Language Processing (NLP) on the [Amazon Grocery and Gourmet Food Product reviews](http://jmcauley.ucsd.edu/data/amazon/) database and [FDA food recalls](https://open.fda.gov/downloads/), we want to detect products that may be harmful and provide alternative options to customers.
 This may be done by graph based time-link prediction.

 In our data story we will try show how a general bad review of a product (i.e. because of personal taste or false expectations of the user) should be distinguished from health related ones.
 Using the FDA dataset will help us relating reviews to actual recalls of food products.